 Rule II.5 states that, subject to a certain specified exception, the offeror may withdraw an offer based on a stipulated completed condition only if the nonfulfilment of the condition is of material importance to the acquisition of the offeree company by the offeror.
 The fifth paragraph prescribes that this must be stated together with conditions for completion included in the press release and the offer document.
 If non-fulfilment of a particular condition can practically never be assumed to be of material importance for the offeror's acquisition, the condition may not be stipulated other than where the Securities Council has granted an exemption due to the circumstances in the individual case.
-A completion condition that means the offeree company's board is to recommend that the shareholders tog bort: approvals tog bort: completion tog bort: terms which are accept the offer is usually not deemed to be of material importance to the acquisition of the offeree company and may therefore normally not be stipulated.
+A completion condition that means the offeree company's board is to recommend that the shareholders accept the offer is usually not deemed to be of material importance to the acquisition of the offeree company and may therefore normally not be stipulated.
 This also applies to a condition that the board of the offeree company does not withdraw a positive recommendation which it has previously made.